routific/react-calendar-timeline/README.md

 Data to be passed to `rowRenderer`'s  `rowData` param.
 Changing this prop will cause rerender of the `rowRenderer`

+## 'getRowItems'

+Function to get all items inside of the group for this specific row.
 # Helpers

 Helpers are methods provided by `HelperContext`.
 These helpers power most of the rendered UI in the timeline like: Headers, Markers, Items and row renderers.